DAIPA-99/GA_ASSELE_DAIPA/README.md

 Finally, a crucial step is to generalize the code developed, in order to create a common base capable of solving a wide range of optimization problems.

-:bulb: You can

-## Demo

-Insert gif or link to demo

 # Code recovery

 You can recover source code by cloning it!

+> [!NOTE]
-:bulb: Cloning a Git repository from GitHub provides a complete local copy of the source code and associated change history.
+> Cloning a Git repository from GitHub provides a complete local copy of the source code and associated change history.

 ### 1. Install Git